Electronic waste

-Electronic waste or e-waste describes discarded electrical or electronic devices.
+Electronic waste (or e-waste) describes discarded electrical or electronic devices.
+It is also commonly known as waste electrical and electronic equipment (WEEE) or end-of-life (EOL) electronics.
 Used electronics which are destined for refurbishment, reuse, resale, salvage recycling through material recovery, or disposal are also considered e-waste.
 Informal processing of e-waste in developing countries can lead to adverse human health effects and environmental pollution.
+The growing consumption of electronic goods due to the Digital Revolution and innovations in science and technology, such as bitcoin, has led to a global e-waste problem and hazard.
+The rapid exponential increase of e-waste is due to frequent new model releases and unnecessary purchases of electrical and electronic equipment (EEE), short innovation cycles and low recycling rates, and a drop in the average life span of computers.

 Electronic scrap components, such as CPUs, contain potentially harmful materials such as lead, cadmium, beryllium, or brominated flame retardants.
 Recycling and disposal of e-waste may involve significant risk to the health of workers and their communities.

 Definition

-E-waste or electronic waste is created when an electronic product is discarded after the end of its useful life.
-The rapid expansion of technology and the consumption driven society results in the creation of a very large amount of e-waste.
+When an electronic product is thrown away after its useful life is over, it produces electronic trash, or e-waste.
+When new electronic poduct models appear, older ones become obsolete and are often discarded.
+E-waste is produced in vast quantities as a result of the consumption-driven society and the quick development of technology.

-In the US, the United States Environmental Protection Agency (EPA) classifies waste into ten categories:
+In the US, the United States Environmental Protection Agency (EPA) classifies e-waste into ten categories: